 What's New in SPW and System Studio?

-- Native support for CDF models: System Studio now supports SPW's CDF (C Data Flow) modeling style, allowing for native import of CDF libraries.
+- Native support for CDF models (BETA): System Studio now supports SPW's CDF (C Data Flow) modeling style, allowing for native import of CDF libraries.
 CDF models can be instantiated, connected and parameterized in System Studio DFG (data flow graph).

 Events & Webinars

 New Webinar recording: LTE-A Modems Coming to Life (jointly with Rohde & Schwarz)

 On November 8th, 2012, Synopsys and Rohde & Schwarz teamed up for this seminar to discuss the steps needed at the different stages of the LTE/LTE-A modem design process and how these steps can be integrated into a complete design and verification flow.